stmilne/icds_docs_v2/docs/index.md

 Roar is actually two distinct clusters, with distinct filesystems:
 Roar Collab (RC) and Roar Restricted (RR).
 RR is designed for working with restricted data.
-Group storage on RR is provided on an as-needed basis to principal investigators (PIs) who work with restricted data and must comply with stringent data storage standards.
+Access to and storage on RR is provided to principal investigators (PIs) who work with restricted data and must comply with stringent data storage standards.